matvign/batchrenamer/docs/documentation.md

 queue of (src, dest) files to rename.

 The conflicts field contains dest to an object.
-The object contains a list of source names as well as an error field.
+The object contains a list of source names as well as a set of errors.
 When printing the conflicts, we provide a few options.
-1. If normal, only show conflicts if they existed.
+1. If normal, show conflicts if they existed.
 Don't show reasons.
 2. If verbose, always show conflict section.
 Show files and reason for conflict.
 3. If quiet, don't show any information about conflicts

 ## 1.4.2 Conflict resolution
 Filenames need to be checked for renaming conflicts.
-This is because renaming a file to an existing file will overwrite the file.
+Renaming a file has the potential to overwrite an existing file.
 This is undesired behaviour so we need to ensure that it doesn't happen.

 There are different renaming conflicts that can occur:
 1. a file had no filters applied
+2. new file name is empty
+3. a file has a slash in it or a dot in front
-2. two files are trying to rename itself to the same name
+4. two or more files are being renamed to the same name
-3. file tries to rename itself to a file (or dir) that won't be renamed
+5. file tries to rename itself to a file (or directory) that won't be renamed
-4. file tries to rename itself to a file that will be renamed

-note: the third conflict is a potential cycle (see 1.4.1.2)
+note: the fifth conflict is a potential cycle (see 1.4.3)

 Checking for a cycle is expensive and complicated.
 For this reason we only consider conflict checking for the first two cases above and